 Critical incident analysis

-Fourth method is very important because of its uniqueness.
-It is critical incident analysis.
-In this method, every job is analysed for the most critical incidents which have rarely taken place in the past or that could happen anytime in future.
-This could be an additional requirement in a job which is considered in order to make the employees aware or which may require some training to be avoided.
+The fourth method is very important because of its uniqueness.
+It is a critical incident analysis.
+In this method, every job is analyzed for the most critical incidents which have rarely taken place in the past or that could happen anytime in the future.
+This could be an additional requirement in a job which is considered in order to make the employees aware of which may require some training to be avoided.

 Recruitment deals with “job advertising and attracting people to apply for the jobs”.
-This is the first phase of a strategic recruitment and selection process, the second being selection.
+This is the first phase of an ideal recruitment and selection process in hrm, the second being selection.
 Now we have the job description ready and through WFP, we exactly know how many people to hire in each department.
-Next comes advertising of the jobs.
+Next comes the advertising of the jobs.
 Candidates’ presence on different platforms decides which mediums to use for advertising.
-There are a lot of sources to advertise the jobs: job advertising websites, newspapers, company’s Facebook and Instagram pages and off course, the company website.
+There are a lot of sources to advertise the jobs: job advertising websites, newspapers, company’s Facebook and Instagram pages, and off course, the company website.

 Enlist the essential functions- the actual requirements to perform the job and the non-essential functions- some additional, supportive requirements separately and clearly.